Eid al-Fitr: United States

 In New York City, alternate side parking (street cleaning) regulations are suspended on Eid.
 Beginning in 2016, New York City public schools also remain closed on Eid.
 Other school districts close on Eid, including Irvington New Jersey's school district and Vermont's Burlington School District.

 The United States Postal Service (USPS) has issued several Eid postage stamps, across several years—starting in 2001—honoring "two of the most important festivals in the Islamic calendar: Eid al-Fitr and Eid al-Adha."
 Eid stamps were released in 2001–2002, 2006–2009, 2011, and 2013.
 They are also being issued as Forever Stamps.
 All Eid stamps to date show the work of Mohamed Zakariya.

 Mosques in North America offer Eid prayer.
 For Eid during the COVID-19 pandemic in the United States, some mosques required temperature checks and for participants to socially distance.
 Other mosques gathered at public parks to celebrate.
 By 2021, some Muslims were returning to mosques to pray for the holiday.

 Trinidad and Tobago

 The Muslim population of Trinidad and Tobago popularly eat sawine/vermicelli, a sweet dessert, to mark the celebration, but the feast also consists of curries, rotis, and chicken and curry goat.
 Eid al-Fitr is a public holiday in Trinidad and Tobago, having been declared in 1962.

 Suriname, Guyana

 Eid al-Fitr is a public holiday in Suriname and Guyana.

 Argentina

 In Argentina, Eid (Fiesta del Fin del Ayuno) is officially a non-working holiday for Muslims.

 Oceania

-Australia
+Australia and New Zealand

-Australian Muslims celebrate Eid al-Fitr in a variety of ways depending on their specific cultural background.
+Australian and New Zealand Muslims celebrate Eid al-Fitr in a variety of ways depending on their specific cultural background.
 Many local celebrations take place in community centers and mosques.